foamx/decorator-pattern-for-omnis-studio/README.md

 # decorator-pattern-for-omnis-studio
-A simple example demonstrating a Decorator Pattern in Omnis Studio
+A simple example demonstrating a Decorator Pattern in Omnis Studio (version 6)